List of citizens no longer with us who made the Rec Center possible.

 To give you a better perspective of the location of the original Milwaukee RR mentioned above, here are some more pictures.

-of Pastor John Ansorge.
+One of them came from the grandchildren of Pastor John Ansorge.
 He was the Lutheran pastor in Manning from the early 1900s for 50 years.
-He was also an amateur photographer and took the picture of the bridge
+He was also an amateur photographer and took the picture of the bridge workers shown below.

 The grandchildren no longer wanted a number of these old Manning pictures but also did not want to throw them away so I found out and got them to scan.